 Custards Use Thickening Agents

 Many custards, especially dessert custards, work by thickening milk or cream.
 In custards, the thickening agent is eggs.
 The eggs must be whisked thoroughly into the milk off the heat and then heated very gently, which causes their proteins to congeal.
 To further thicken the custard, measure 1 tablespoon of cornstarch into 1 cup of milk and slowly heat.
 Overheating causes the proteins to breakdown and split.
 If that occurs, place the pan in a basin of cold water and whisk feverishly to bring the elements back together.

 Because the strands of protein are dispersed in the milk, they set to a soft gel, rather than the familiar firm texture.
 Some custards, such as pastry cream, also incorporate a starch like cornstarach to provide a firmer, more reliable thickening effect, such as that used in a Napoleon or a pie.
 Be careful with the amount of cornstarch you use as the taste of the starch may take over the taste of the custard.

 Thickening for Dysphagia

-Thickening milk for people with dysphagia is a rather different prospect, because culinary thickeners require that you heat the milk.
-That changes its flavor, and makes it less appealing as a beverage.
-The specialized thickeners used for that purpose use gum-based ingredients such as xanthan gum, which are widely used in manufactured foods as thickeners and gelling agents.
+Thickening milk for people with dysphagia is necessary to aid in swallowing.
+Heating milk changes its flavor, and makes it less appealing as a beverage, but thin milk is more difficult to swallow than thickened milk.
+Specialized thickeners such as Thick-It is used for that purpose and contain gum-based ingredients such as xanthan gum, which are widely used in manufactured foods as thickeners and gelling agents.
 You can stir these into milk, fruit juices and other beverages, and thicken them without altering their flavor or appearance.